dbblumenthal/gedlib/README.md

 #### 5.3.2 Graphs with User-Defined Node ID, Node Label, and Edge Label Types

 If you want to use GEDLIB as a shared library for graphs with custom node ID, node label, and edge label types, make sure that you have installed GEDLIB with the option `--lib <indentifier>,<UserNodeID>,<UserNodeLabel>,<UserEdgeLabel>`.
-In your source file, you have to `#define <IDENTIFIER>_GEDLIB_SHARED` before including `<GEDLIB_ROOT>/src/env/ged_env.hpp`, where `<IDENTIFIER>` is the upper case transformation of `<identifier>`.
+In your source file, you have to define `<IDENTIFIER>_GEDLIB_SHARED` before including `src/env/ged_env.hpp`, where `<IDENTIFIER>` is the upper case transformation of `<identifier>`.
 For example, if you have installed GEDLIB by executing `$ python install.py --lib mytypes,int,double,double`, you have to do the following:

   ```cpp
   #define MYTYPES_GEDLIB_SHARED